sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/introductory-networking.md

 The receiving computer then reverses encapsulation in a process called de-encapsulation.

-The encapsulation and de-capsulation process allows for a standard format of transmititng data.
+The encapsulation and de-capsulation process allows for a standard format of transmitting data.
 Encapsulated data is given a different names at different layers.
 Each step in encapsulation can be referenced below.

 <figure><img src="https://muirlandoracle.co.uk/wp-content/uploads/2020/02/image.jpeg" alt=""><figcaption><p>Headers and sometimes footers are added to data at each layer in the OSI model through a process called encapsulation.</p></figcaption></figure>